-The band is a two-time winner of the Cajun French Music Association (CFMA) "Prix Dehors" award, given for the best Cajun Recording by a band from outside Louisiana.
-The band is the 1st place winner of the 2016 Minnesota State Fair Americana/Roots Band Contest.
+The band is a two-time winner of the Cajun French Music Association (CFMA) "Prix Dehors" award, given for the best recording by a Cajun band outside Louisiana.
+The band is also the 1st place winner of the 2016 Americana/Roots Band Contest at the Minnesota State Fair.

-The New Riverside Ramblers have been playing together for over 25 years for dances, festivals, and other events.
-Although the band usually performs as a 6-piece with pedal steel guitar, bass and percussion, they also perform as an acoustic trio with Cajun accordion, fiddle, rhythm guitar, and French vocals.
+The New Riverside Ramblers have been playing together for over 25 years for dances, festivals, concerts, Mardi Gras festivities and other events.
+Although the band usually performs as a 6-piece ensemble with pedal steel guitar, bass and percussion, they also are often booked as an acoustic trio with only Cajun accordion, fiddle, rhythm guitar, and French vocals.

 Eric Mohring: Fiddle & Vocals

 Eric has performed Cajun music for over 30 years.
 He is a nationally recognized Cajun fiddler whose fluency in French contributes to his authentic Cajun vocals.
-Eric has been a fiddle instructor at Augusta Cajun Week, and played for many years with the nationally-known Bone Tones.
+Eric has been a fiddle instructor at Cajun/Creole week at Augusta Heritage Center, and played for many years with the nationally-known Bone Tones.
 A versatile musician who plays a number of styles of music, he can also be found playing mandolin and fiddle with the Café Accordion Orchestra.

 John Terr: Cajun Accordion & Vocals

-As early as 1975, John spent time in Louisiana visiting with and learning from some of the great Cajun musicians of the generation before us.
+As early as 1975, John spent extended time in Louisiana visiting and learning from some of the great Cajun musicians of the generation before us.
 In demand as a rhythm guitarist, he is a co-founder of the Chicago Cajun Aces, and was a mainstay with the Chicago Barn Dance Company.
-Since moving to the Twin Cities in 2001, John has played and recorded with the Cajun Hot Soles and with Kevin Anthony & the Twin City Playboys.
-He has long been on staff for Cajun Weekend at Folklore Village in Wisconsin, and has been on staff at Cajun/Creole week at Augusta Heritage Arts workshop in Elkins, West Virginia.
-A fine Cajun-style accordion player, he was a 2012 recipient of the Prix Dehors De Nous along with Kevin Anthony & The Twin City Playboys for their recording "Old Time Cajun Music."
-He is now very happy to be part of the New Riverside Ramblers.
+Since moving to the Twin Cities in 2001, John played and recorded with the Cajun Hot Soles and with Kevin Anthony & the Twin City Playboys.
+He has long been on staff for Cajun Weekend at Wisconsin’s Folklore Village and on staff at Cajun/Creole week at Augusta Heritage Center (W Virginia).
+Recognized as a leading Cajun-style accordion player, he was a 2012 recipient of the Prix Dehors De Nous along with Kevin Anthony & The Twin City Playboys for their recording "Old Time Cajun Music."
+He’s brought his hallmark sound on the one-row button box to the Ramblers since 2014.

 Karen Kleinspehn: Rhythm Guitar